What is Recoverable Amount?

 #1 – Fair Value Less Cost to Sell (“FVLCTS”)

-It refers to the economic benefits that are expected to arise as a result of the sale of such.
-It has to be determined by reducing the expected cost of selling the asset from the fair value of the asset.
-Fair means the value at which the asset can be sold in the market.
-The expected cost of selling the asset means the transaction costs related to the sale of the asset.
+Fair means the value at which the asset can be sold.
+It refers to the economic benefits that are expected to arise due to the sale of such.
+It has to be determined by reducing the expected cost of selling the asset from the asset's fair value.
+The expected cost of selling the asset means the transaction costs related to the asset's sale.

 #2 – Value in Use

-It refers to the present value of the expected cash flows that are to accrue as a result of the use of the asset.
+It refers to the present value of the expected cash flows that are to accrue due to the use of the asset.
 The same can be calculated by determining the weighted average of probability-based projected cash flows of the asset under consideration.
-Such a weighted average of probable cash flow shall be stated at its present value using the appropriate discount rate.
+A weighted average of probable cash flow shall be stated at its present value using the appropriate discount rate.

 Example

-Now, let us have a look at an example for a better understanding.
+Now, let us look at an example for a better understanding.

 Solution: